datasetu/vermillion/README.rst

 Vermillion is a high performance, scalable and secure IoT middleware platform developed using `Vertx <https://vertx.io>`_.
 It is a middleware stack which focuses primarily on the compute layer in a smart city IoT deployment.
 One of the chief goals of Vermillion is to enable seamless data exchange between data producers and consumers in a smart city.

+The white paper published in Arxiv can be found `here <https://arxiv.org/abs/2003.08361>`_.

 Single-node Quickstart
 ======================